ldsc7000/csc103final2026/README.md

 # csc103final2026
-This is my project in github which is also a project for an assignment at ccny
+This is me and my partner's project for the final project assignement of CCNY's spring 2026 CSC103.